ayatokura/ai-openscale/wos-insight-explain.md

 ## Finding a transaction ID in {{site.data.keyword.aios_short}}
 {: #ie-find}

-1. From the time chart for your deployment, slide the marker across the chart and click the **View details** link to [visualize data for a specific hour](/docs/ai-openscale?topic=ai-openscale-it-vdet).
+1. From the chart, slide the marker across the chart and click the **View details** link to [visualize data for a specific hour](/docs/ai-openscale?topic=ai-openscale-it-vdet).
 1. Click the **View transactions** button to [view the list of transaction IDs](/docs/ai-openscale?topic=ai-openscale-it-tra).
 1. Click the **Explain** link in the Action column for any transaction ID, which will open that transaction in the Explainability tab.